harplife/zettelkasten/math/precalculus/Chapter 3/4_Real_Zeros_of_Polynomials.md

 > - Use Descarte's Theorem first to know how many positives/negatives to expect.
 This helps prioritize testing.
 > - Use the Rational Zero Theorem to produce a list of candidates.
 > - Use substitution (or synthetic division) to test each candidates.

+> [!warning] While the Descarte's Theorem does list out

 ## Upper and Lower Bounds Theorem